-Once Upon a Time in China 2 (1992)
+Once Upon A Time In China II (1992)

 This is the best action-adventure-comedy that Tsui has ever made, hence one of the year's most exhilarating entertainments.